mertziya/SpotifySearch/README.md

-# Using REST services with the node.js backend framework
+# Using node.js as a backend service for IOS App

 ## Features: